pha4ge/pipeline-resources/docs/pipeline-standards.md

 Effective pipeline documentation encompasses a broad range of practices, each targeting specific aspects of usability, transparency, and collaboration.
 These documentation practices ensure that users and contributors have a clear understanding of the pipeline's development, usage, and governance.
 By incorporating these elements, documentation becomes a comprehensive resource that supports the pipeline's integrity, facilitates community contribution, and enhances user engagement, making it an indispensable part of best practices in bioinformatics pipeline development.

-**To adhere to this best practice and verify adherence to this best practice:** Refer to the documentation practices listed below.
+**To adhere to this best practice and verify adherence to this best practice:** Refer to the documentation practices listed below; all pipeline documentation practices should be met.

 #### 10a.
 Contribution, Authorship, and Verified Point of Contact
 _Does the full list of authors seem appropriate and include a verified point of contact?_